dsfields/radargun/README.md

     );
     ```

-3. Execute your script with `kesselrun`:
+3. Execute your script with `radargun`:

     ```sh
-    $ kesselrun benchmark/primes.bench.js
+    $ radargun benchmark/primes.bench.js
     ```

 4. Read the results that are printed to the terminal: